What is open data?

 While publicly sharing data in hard copy reports does in a sense make them open, the idea of open data movement seeks to go much further.
 The movement embodies an additional set of principles that work to maximize data’s utility.
-For data to be fully open, they must not only be public in a legal sense, but also easily accessible worldwide and use standard interfaces.
-The data must be structured using shared standards and their lineage must be auditable.
+For data to be fully open, they must not only be public in a legal sense, but also easily accessible worldwide, structured using internationally-accepted classifications (such as ISO-3166 for countries), use non-proprietary file formats (such as JSON or CSV), be available via standards-compliant communication interfaces (such as SDMX-JSON), and include metadata making their lineage auditable.

 What is UNICEF doing to make our data open?

-UNICEF’s Helix project, funded by the Bill & Melinda Gates Foundation, is implementing public, web-based open data services that share our global public indicators on the state of children and women.
-These services implement data standards such as SDMX (Statistical Data and Metadata Exchange) together with internationally shared classifications to provide globally accessible data for use by all.
+UNICEF’s Helix project, initiated by a catalytic fund from the Bill & Melinda Gates Foundation, has implemented public, web-based open data services that share our global public indicators on the state of children and women.
+These services use the UN (and most public agencies) preferred ISO data standard, SDMX (Statistical Data and Metadata Exchange), together with internationally shared classifications to provide globally accessible data for public consumption.

 How can I find and use UNICEF’s open data ?